Discover top website trends and insights for 2025

 How AI can improve your data analytics process

-AI makes handling and interpreting data easier than ever because it seamlessly fits into many analytics processes.
-Here are a few suggestions for where to integrate AI into business data strategies.
+AI makes handling and interpreting data simpler than ever because it seamlessly fits into many analytics processes.
+Here are some suggestions on where to integrate AI into business data strategies.

 Data cleaning

 The first step in analyzing a database is checking it for errors.
-Analysts spend significant time scanning through hundreds of lines in a spreadsheet or writing detailed SQL queries to surface such mistakes.
+Analysts spend significant time scanning through hundreds of lines in a spreadsheet or writing detailed SQL queries to uncover anomalies.
 Thankfully, AI can perform this task much faster.
-You simply feed the AI your database and use NLP to form a query, such as “Check this database for missing information and errors.”
+Simply feed the AI your database and use NLP to form a query, like “Check this database for missing information and errors.”

 Data analysis